The Jamie Lee Trio: Introspective at 5

 Lee also worked with another CapU-trained artist of Korean descent: vocalist Sara Kim.
 Lee played in Kim's ensemble called Watermill and shared a bill with her WCMA-nominated band Omianan.

-The trio developed its material while Lee undertook these experiences.
-She said that with Dekker and Abramzik, she "rehearsed quite a bit, almost every week at James' place, probably for at least six months."
+The Jamie Lee Trio developed its material while the leader undertook this variety of experiences.
+Lee said that with Dekker and Abramzik, she "rehearsed quite a bit, almost every week at James' place, probably for at least six months."

 The gigging lifestyle that Lee was exploring hadn't yet translated to the trio, other than a couple small nights at Presentation House or the Tangent Cafe.
 "Eventually, Marcus was like, Jamie, actually, we need to record.
 I think we can't just rehearse all the time!"

 Lee received a $2,000 kickstart toward the project via the FACTOR Artist Development grant.
-She booked Crew Studios at 181 East 1st Street, North Vancouver, formerly known as Bakerstreet Studios when the late Paul Baker ran it.
+She booked at 181 East 1st Street, North Vancouver: formerly known as Bakerstreet Studios when the late Paul Baker ran it, at the time known as Crew Studios, and today home to Andy Schichter and Dan Ponich's Park Sound Studio.
 Engineer Charlotte Duggan recorded the trio over three days in August 2019.

-Lee's personal reflections on recording were mixed and spoke to the experience of being a new graduate.
+Lee's memory of recording was mixed and reflected the experience of being a new graduate.
 "I think I was operating in a very autopilot mode, and I was making the album... honestly, looking back, I wasn't really making the album for myself, where it should have been.
 It was more like a career milestone that I should take as a musician: if I want to be taken seriously, I need to have an album, you know?"

 Regardless, Lee "knew what she wanted to hear," Abramzik said.
 "I think she has a really individual artistic voice, but she also knows how to express that voice clearly."